Elizabeth Hall Witherell: Career

 The full list of the volumes published by the Thoreau project can be found at The Writings of Henry D. Thoreau.
-In addition to her role as editor-in-chief, Witherell served as a co-editor on A Week on the Concord and Merrimack Rivers, Journal Vol. 1, and Correspondence Vol. 2.
+In addition to her role as editor-in-chief, Witherell served as a co-editor on A Week on the Concord and Merrimack Rivers, Journal Vol. 1, Correspondence Vol. 2 and Correspondence Vol. 3.

 Witherell also was the editor for Thoreau: Collected Essays and Poems, a volume in The Library of America's Thoreau series.

 Witherell is one of the editors of Digital Thoreau, a joint project of the State University of New York at Geneseo, the Thoreau Society, and the Walden Woods Project.
 Digital Thoreau publishes a fluid text edition of Walden, the Walden manuscript project, and The Readers' Thoreau.

 In the process of preparing the volumes of the Thoreau Edition, Witherell has compiled a great deal of information about the contents and locations of Thoreau's manuscripts.
 Some of this information is available on the project's website.
 In the Walter Harding lecture, delivered at the campus of SUNY Geneseo in 2016, Witherell demonstrated how new imaging methods and policies of open access to archival material have made it possible to glean new information about Thoreau's life and thought from careful, contextualized examination of his manuscripts.

 Witherell also delivered the keynote address at the annual meeting of the Thoreau Society in 2016.

 Witherell wrote a commentary for the Ninja Press volume Emerson & Thoreau/Spirit & Matter, a fine press edition including experts from two essays, "Nature" by Ralph Waldo Emerson and "Ktaadn" by Henry David Thoreau.